Galaxy J7 Problems With Touch Screen (Solved)

-Make sure that everything important has been backed up, and then at the bottom of the screen select Reset device.
+Then, at the bottom of the screen select Reset device.
 On the next screen, select Delete all and wait for the process to complete and the phone to reboot.
-You can also read this more detailed guide on how to factory reset Samsung Galaxy J7.
+You can also read this more detailed guide in this TechJunkie tutorial: How to factory reset Samsung Galaxy J7.

 - Turn the Galaxy J7 off.